 - discuss concerns about friends, roommates, or family members.

 AOD team members provide students with assessment, short-term individual counseling, and referral to private therapists, treatment programs, and groups.
 The AOD team also offers consultation to University staff and faculty members.

-If you have eating or body image concerns, the Eating Disorders Treatment Team is available to assist you.
+If you have eating or body image concerns, the Eating Concerns Team is available to assist you.
 This team—which includes physicians, counselors, a nurse practitioner, an athletic trainer and a nutritionist—provides the following services to students who are suffering from or recovering from an eating disorder: